The Scout Association of Trinidad and Tobago

 The Scout Association of Trinidad and Tobago is the national Scouting organization of Trinidad and Tobago.
 Scouting was founded in Trinidad and Tobago in 1912 and became a member of the World Organization of the Scout Movement in 1963.
 The association has 5,234 members (as of 2011).

-The Chief Scout is President of the Republic of Trinidad and Tobago Paula-Mae Weekes.
+The Chief Scout is President of the Republic of Trinidad and Tobago Christine Kangaloo.